KiandaBPM/docs/content/docs/platform/rules/form-actions/close-form.md

 4. In the **On form close navigate to** option, you can select from four different actions.

    - **Auto** - This option will redirect the user to the last location they were before opening the form.
    - **Return to a dashboard** - This option will redirect the user to a dashboard of choice.
+To navigate to a specific dashboard, in the **Please choose a dashboard** option select the desired dashboard.
-   - **Return to URL** - This option will redirect the user to any URL specified.
+   - **Return to URL** - This option will redirect the user to any URL specified in the **Please choose a field or type the URL** text box.
    - **Go to process** - This option will redirect you to a process specified in the **Please indicate the process or instance ID** text box.

    #### How the Go to process option works